 She is always ready for the next opportunity.
 Email her at TheKimBongiorno@Gmail.com, or connect with via your favorite social media outlet.

-Kim has been published in twelve books, has completed another, is writing a new one now, has more novel ideas waiting in the wings for her to get to, and is always interested in pitching stories for fiction and non-fiction anthologies.
+Kim has been published in thirteen books, has completed another, is writing a new one now, has more novel ideas waiting in the wings for her to get to, and is always interested in pitching stories for fiction and non-fiction anthologies.

 Will Work for Apples, April 2019